humdrum-tools/humdrum-documentation/guide/ch27/index.md

 ```

-Given a `**silbe` input, a inventory of words can be generated using
+Given a <span class="rep">silbe</span> input, a inventory of words can be generated using
 <span class="unix">sort</span> and <span class="unix">uniq</span> in the usual way:

 ```bash